Unwind in Saugatuck/Douglas with These Five Favorite Autumn Activities

-There’s lots to do in Saugatuck/Douglas all year round, but fall is an especially special time to visit.
-From traditional autumn activities like apple picking and color tours to more creative ones like gallery walks and libation tours – spending time in Saugatuck/Douglas in the fall is an experience you’re sure to enjoy.
+There’s lots to do in Saugatuck/Douglas all year round, but fall is an exceptionally special time to visit.
+From traditional autumn activities like apple picking and color tours to more creative ones like gallery walks and beverage tours – spending time in Saugatuck/Douglas in the fall is an experience you’re sure to enjoy.

 Taking a drive to see the fall colors is a popular Michigander tradition, but in Saugatuck/Douglas, we do color tours a little differently than the rest of the state.
 One of the most popular ways to see the colors around here is on the water.
 The Star of Saugatuck offers rides along the Kalamazoo River and into Lake Michigan, giving guests a view of the Saugatuck/Douglas colors that you can’t see from land.

 For the active color-seekers, Saugatuck/Douglas offers many opportunities to experience the magic of a Michigan fall.
 Hiking through the 13 miles of Saugatuck Dunes State Park that lead into acres of rolling dunes is an amazing way to see the colors and get some exercise.
 For a more romantic color tour, try walking our world-renowned Oval Beach for a view of the colors along the lake shore.
 Finally, what’s more refreshing than a fall bike ride through the colors?
 Ride along the 11-mile bike route that stretches from Saugatuck to Holland along the side of 62nd Street, 138th Avenue, 64th Street and Blue Star Highway.

 If you’re from the Midwest, you know that a visit to the local apple orchard is a must.
 Here in the Saugatuck/Douglas area, we live among a 30 mile stretch that is considered Michigan’s “Fruit Belt,” where apples and pumpkins are plentiful in the fall.